anabjelica/Missouri-County-Fracture-Risk-Project/README.md

 # How to Run:
 # - Open the Kaggle Notebook file in this repository
 # - Install required packages (pandas, numpy, scipy, scikit-learn, matplotlib, geopandas)
+# - Upload the Missouri county-level dataset and topologically integrated geographic encoding maps (sources specified in notebook)
 # - Run all cells (or run sequentially top to bottom)
-# Data:
-# County-level Missouri dataset used for analysis (source specified in notebook).